This July, I had the opportunity to share our eBay journey with other sellers while lecturing at the eBay Open event in Las Vegas.

 They then end up buying 4 or 5 more items that Cori profits from and everybody wins.

-On top of increasing her eBay sales, Cori also enjoys the following benefits of the charity program:
+On top of increasing her eBay sales, Cori also enjoys the following benefits of the eBay for charity program:

 - In the US, sellers can get tax deductions since donations go to registered 501(c)(3) nonprofit organizations.